DanBoothDev/arduino/README.md

 - [Basic LED](led-basic/led-basic.ino) - hello world for LEDs
 - [Pushbutton LED](led-button/led-button.ino) - using a pushbutton to control the LED
 - [Pushbutton LED with debouncing](led-button-debouncing/led-button-debouncing.ino) - using a pushbutton with debouncing to control the LED
+- [Pushbutton LED with brightness](led-button-brightness/led-button-brightness.ino) - using a pushbutton with to control the brightness LED.
 - [Breathe LED](led-breathe/led-breathe.ino) - breathe/fade effect for an LED